Robotxm/FileThief/README.md

 Because there isn't a UI, so everthing is processed in silent.
 If you change the configuration, you need to use Task Manager(taskmgr.exe) to kill the process and then restart it.
 Or just type **taskkill /im FileThief.exe /f**.

+# Requirements
+You must install .NET Framwork 3.5 before using FileThief.
+Luckily, Windows 7 has already contains it.